OSHA Guidance: Protecting Oil and Gas Workers During COVID-19

 - Communicate proper cough and sneeze etiquette; post safety signs encouraging workers to practice personal hygiene.

-- Stagger workers’ arrival and departure times to keep people from congregating in controls rooms, parking lots, lockers, and other common areas.
+- Stagger workers’ arrival and departure times to keep people from congregating in control rooms, parking lots, lockers, and other common areas.

 - Encourage workers to move single-file when they move around the facility, keeping six feet from others.